 Hierarchy Maps created and saved as a diagram will not update automatically.
 Only realtime indicators are updating automatically.

-V — Change positioning of the indicator from left to right, or top to bottom, or vice versa based on the selected position (see U).
+Adjust position: Change the positioning of the indicator from left to right, or top to bottom, or vice versa based on the selected position (see U).

-W — Click the Add Indicator button to add the configured indicator.
+Add Indicator: Select this button to add the configured indicator.